MEET-microbit-project/microbit-macau/Handbook.md

 website:
 [macau.computer-science.party](http://macau.computer-science.party/)

-During our project, we will be using BBC Microbits – ARM-based micro-controller used for computer science education around the world.
+During our project, we will be using BBC micro:bits – ARM-based micro-controller used for computer science education around the world.

 Introduction to programming with Python